-A former assistant at Virginia Tech and Georgia Tech, Baker is known as one of college baseball’s premier catching instructors.
-During his tenure, Baker coached seven All-American receivers, including Ed Fulton, Barry Blackwell, major-leaguer Marc Ronan, current Kansas City Royals coach Pedro Grifol, current FSU head coach Mike Martin Jr., Jeremy Salazar and Tony Richie.
+Baker is known as one of college baseball’s premier catching instructors.
+During his tenure, Baker coached seven All-American receivers, including Ed Fulton, Barry Blackwell, major-leaguer Marc Ronan, current Kansas City Royals coach Pedro Grifol, Mike Martin Jr., Jeremy Salazar and Tony Richie.
 As an administrator, he mentored current Seattle Mariner Cal Raleigh and the 2021 Perfect Game Player of the Year, Mat Nelson.

 Baker also served as the long-time director of the Mike Martin and Seminole Advanced Baseball Schools.
 Over 130 former campers have gone on to wear the Garnet and Gold and several have advanced to the major leagues.
 Past camps have produced over 30 first round draft picks including Sean Gilmartin, John-Ford Griffin, Nick Stocks, Jonathan Johnson, J.D.
 Drew, Chipper Jones, Alex Rodriguez and brothers Justin and Melvin Upton.
-The Super Skills Academy is widely regarded as one of the nation’s top summer camps.
 Baker has also been on the staff of national and regional clinics and continues to work with local youth organizations putting together clinics.

 The North Carolina native has written articles for Scholastic Coach and Collegiate Baseball magazines on the subjects of catching, third base coaching and bunting, and has published a Collegiate Level Strength & Speed book.
 In 2001, Baker put together a record-selling catching video with Championship Videos entitled, ‘Expanding the Strike Zone.’
 A popular speaker with no shortage of stories, Baker continues to address Seminole Booster clubs and civic organizations around the state.